Ozzy Osbourne, Black Sabbath singer and godfather of heavy metal, dies at 76 just weeks after farewell show - Local News 8

 The news comes just weeks after Osbourne performed with Black Sabbath in his hometown of Birmingham, England earlier this month, where he reunited with bandmates including bassist Geezer Butler, drummer Bill Ward and guitarist Tony Iommi.
 The show was a concert event called Back to the Beginning, and was Black Sabbath’s first performance in two decades.
 It was billed as Osbourne’s “final bow,” according to Black Sabbath’s official website.

-Famed for his outrageous antics on stage, including biting the head off a bat, as well as substance abuse, Osbourne was respected by the rock establishment and reviled by the religious right, who believed him to be a devil-worshipper.
+Famed for his outrageous antics on stage, including biting the head off a bat and throwing raw meat onto concertgoers – along with repeated bouts of alcohol and substance abuse – Osbourne was respected by the rock establishment and reviled by the religious right, who believed him to be a devil-worshipper.

 Beginnings